remake/remake-cli/README.md

 # The Remake CLI

-This is the Remake CLI, which you should use to generate a Remake application.
+Use this Remake CLI to generate a Remake application.

-The main framework is here: [Remake Framework](https://github.com/remake/remake-framework/).
+The main framework & README is here: [Remake Framework](https://github.com/remake/remake-framework/).

 ## How to generate a Remake application